cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.csharp.md

 - *Type:* <a href="#@cdktf/provider-cloudflare.zeroTrustGatewayPolicy.ZeroTrustGatewayPolicyRuleSettingsNotificationSettings">ZeroTrustGatewayPolicyRuleSettingsNotificationSettings</a>

-notification_settings block.
+Configure a notification to display on the user's device when this rule is matched.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/zero_trust_gateway_policy#notification_settings ZeroTrustGatewayPolicy#notification_settings}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/zero_trust_gateway_policy#notification_settings ZeroTrustGatewayPolicy#notification_settings}

 ---